Rayguider88/C-Madlibs-Clone/README.md

-# C-Madlibs-Clone
+# C-MadLibs-Clone
-A Udemy project based on the game called Madlibs, created in C++
+A Udemy project based on the game called MadLibs, created in C++